ghc/ghc/docs/users_guide/parallel.rst

-To the programmer, Concurrent Haskell introduces no new language constructs; rather, it appears simply as a library, :base-ref:`Control.Concurrent <Control-Concurrent.html>`.
+To the programmer, Concurrent Haskell introduces no new language constructs; rather, it appears simply as a library, :base-ref:`Control.Concurrent.`.
 The functions exported by this library include:

 -  Forking and killing threads.